AyiekoGershon/Unilibrary-Management/README.md

 UniLibrary Bag Management System is a web application that streamlines the process of tracking library bags and packages.
 Librarians can easily check bags in when students arrive and check them out when students leave, with real-time visibility of all active check-ins.

 **Live Demo:** [UniLibrary Management](https://unilibrarymanagement.netlify.app)

+## ℹ️ About

+### Problem Statement

+University libraries face operational challenges in managing the large volume of student bags and personal belongings, especially during peak hours.
+Traditional manual tracking methods are:
+- **Time-consuming** - Librarians manually record bag details
+- **Error-prone** - Paper-based systems lead to lost or misplaced items
+- **Inefficient** - No real-time visibility of checked-in items
+- **Unscalable** - Difficult to manage during busy periods

+### Solution

+UniLibrary Bag Management System provides an automated, real-time solution that:
+- **Digitizes** the entire bag tracking workflow
+- **Reduces errors** with unique auto-generated tracking tags
+- **Improves efficiency** by streamlining check-in/check-out processes
+- **Enhances visibility** with a live dashboard of all active bags
+- **Secures data** with Google OAuth authentication and role-based access

+### Use Cases

+1. **During Check-In**: When a student arrives with a bag, the librarian enters bag details, and the system generates a unique tracking tag that can be printed or displayed on screen.

+2. **During Check-Out**: When the student returns, the librarian quickly retrieves the bag record using the tracking tag or student ID and marks it as checked out.

+3. **Lost & Found**: The active check-ins dashboard helps identify unclaimed bags and their owners.

+4. **Peak Hours Management**: Real-time visibility helps librarians manage multiple concurrent check-ins/check-outs efficiently.

+5. **Reporting**: Track bag traffic patterns to optimize library operations.

+### Target Users

+- **Librarians** - Primary users who manage bag check-in/check-out operations
+- **Library Administrators** - Access to reports and analytics
+- **Students** - Benefit from faster, more organized bag storage services

+### Project Goals

+✅ Reduce bag-related operational workload
+✅ Improve accuracy of bag tracking
+✅ Provide real-time visibility of library activities
+✅ Enhance overall library user experience
+✅ Create a scalable, maintainable solution

 ## ✨ Features